Christchurch mosque shootings: Film

-Glen Basner's FilmNation Entertainment began soliciting funding for They are Us in June 2021.
-The film was intended to focus on Ardern's response to the shootings, with the Australian actress Rose Byrne being cast as Ardern, while New Zealander Andrew Niccol was named as its writer.
-The filmmakers' choice to focus on Ardern's response rather than the victims attracted criticism.
+In June 2021, funds for a film called They are Us began being sought.
 A spokesperson for the Prime Minister clarified that Ardern and the New Zealand government had no involvement with the film.
-Some also felt casting an Australian as Ardern was questionable; while this was not an emphasised issue it was seen as emblematic of the foreign, not local, desire to make the film.
+It was also felt casting an Australian as Ardern was questionable; while this was not an emphasised issue it was seen as emblematic of the foreign, not local, desire to make the film.
 Several representatives of the New Zealand Muslim community also questioned the timing and appropriateness of the film.
-Due to this public backlash producer Philippa Campbell resigned in June 2021.
-A draft script was then leaked to Newshub in July 2021 and was heavily criticised by the politicians depicted and the families of victims.
-In response, the producers of They Are Us stated that the script is still in development and subject to change.
-Later that same month it was confirmed that production had been put on hold until the producers had undertaken a full consultation with the country's Muslim community.
+A draft script was then leaked in July 2021 and was criticised by politicians.
+Later that month the production had been put on hold until the producers had undertaken a full consultation with the country's Muslim community.